productmanthana/rmdb/replit.md

   - Frontend displays blue alert with Clock icon: "Our AI service is currently busy.
 Please try again in X seconds."
   - Applies to both main queries and follow-up questions

-### Follow-Up Question UX Enhancement
+### Follow-Up Question UX
-- **Added Hide buttons to all follow-up responses**: Users can now collapse the follow-up section after viewing any response (1st, 2nd, or 3rd)
+- **Clean toggle interface**: Follow-up section uses a single "Hide" button in the top right corner
-  - Each follow-up response displays its own "Hide" button
+  - Toggles between "Ask Question" (to expand) and "Hide" (to collapse)
-  - Improves UX by allowing users to collapse immediately after getting their answer
+  - Maintains conversation history while allowing users to minimize the section when not needed

 ### "Completed" Status Mapping Fix
 - **Fixed "completed projects" queries**: System now correctly maps "completed" to "Won" status